All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Rocca Paolina provided Perugia with Via Bagliona, an extraordinary walk through medieval buildings which were thought to be lost.

-1) Renaissance frieze Corso Garibaldi; 2) - 3) S. Angelo della Pace: inscription still bearing the name of Pope Paul III and decoration of the entrance; 4) Fonte Lomellina
+(left-above) Renaissance frieze in Corso Garibaldi; (left-below) S. Angelo della Pace: inscription still bearing the name of Pope Paul III and decoration of the entrance; (right) Fonte Lomellina (1682) near Porta Marzia

 S. Angelo is Perugia's oldest church and is located on a charming site near Cassero di Porta S. Angelo.
-It was built in the late Vth century making use of columns and other material taken from ancient temples: the variety of the column stones (some of which came from Greece and Egypt, see a page on this topic) is an indication of the wealth of Perugia during the Roman rule: the circular interior reminds the viewer of S. Costanza and of S. Stefano Rotondo.
+It was built in the late Vth century making use of columns and other materials taken from ancient temples.

 (left) S. Francesco al Prato; (right) S. Fortunato